What are Real Time Messaging Apps?

 Ensuring low latency for all users

 Managing user connectivity, especially for mobile users that may be traversing networks

 Designing the data structures for users, messages, and channels to work together flawlessly

 Running and spinning up VMs as your service scales

 Maintaining all of this into perpetuity

-A dedicated engineering team can certainly build from the ground up.
+A dedicated development team can certainly build from the ground up.
 But, in reality, doing so is both an up-front and ongoing investment in time, effort, and resources.
-This means diverting from core development just to establish basic messaging.
+This means diverting from core development just to establish basic web messaging.
 The truth is, most teams looking to add real-time features need to do so without first needing to design, build, and maintain their own specialized infrastructure.

 Option 2: Accelerate development with a real-time messaging API

 A far better option for most teams will be to use a hosted, real time messaging API-based service that has already solved the major networking challenges across web, iOS, Android, and more.
 This drastically simplifies the development and deployment of new features.